liunix61/Ctrl-Adapter/README.md

 sh inference_scripts/sdxl/sdxl_inference_depth.sh
 ```

+⚠️  ```--control_guidance_end```: this is the most important parameter that balances generated image/video quality with control strength.
+If you notice the generated image/video does not follow the spatial control well, you can increase this value; and if you notice the generated image/video quality is not good because the spatial control is too strong, you can decrease this value.
+Detailed discussion of control strength via this parameter is shown in our paper.

 We list the inference scripts for different tasks mentioned in our paper as follows ⬇️

 ## Controllable Image Generation